Alex Verdugo Preview, Player Props: Red Sox vs. Royals

 Alex Verdugo At The Plate

-- Among qualifying hitters in MLB, he ranks 33rd in batting average, 49th in on-base percentage, and 68th in slugging.
+- Among qualified batters, he ranks 28th in batting average, while his on-base percentage ranks 43rd and he is 62nd in slugging.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.